Biden sees U.S. child tax credit as 'giant step' to counter poverty | Business

 - United States

-Payouts made to families, covering nearly 60 million eligible children, totaled about $15 billion for July.
-The payments are automatic for many U.S. taxpayers, while others need to sign up.
+Payouts to families, covering nearly 60 million eligible children, totaled about $15 billion for July.
+The payments are automatic for many U.S. taxpayers.
+Others need to sign up.
 Biden wants to extend expanded, monthly benefits for years to come as part of a $3.5 trillion spending plan being considered by Senate Democrats, who expect strong Republican opposition to the full bill.

-"It's our effort to make another giant step toward ending child poverty in America," Biden said in a speech.
+"It's our effort to make another giant step toward ending child poverty in America," Biden said in a speech at the White House attended by nine families who will benefit from the relief payments.
 "This can be life changing for so many families."
-The Child Tax Credit is being likened to a universal basic income for children, although it has income limits.
-It is expected to help people meet monthly expenses from rent to food and daycare.
+The Child Tax Credit has been likened to a universal basic income for children, within income limits, helping families meet expenses from rent to food and daycare.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)